What is a T cell count?

 According to HIV.gov, a healthy T cell count should be between 500 and 1,600 T cells per cubic millimeter of blood (cells/mm3).

 - immunodeficiency disorders

 - exposure to radiation

 - HIV and AIDS

-- cancers that affect the blood or lymph nodes, including Waldenstrom’s macroglobulin, leukemia, and Hodgkin’s disease
+- cancers that affect the blood or lymph nodes, such as Waldenstrom’s macroglobulinemia, leukemia, and Hodgkin’s disease

-Less often, you might have a T-cell count that is higher than normal.
-This can be caused by:
+Less often, you might have a T cell count that’s higher than normal.
+A high T cell count can be due to:

 Your doctor will discuss any further tests you need for a diagnosis.
 They’ll also provide you with treatment options if your results are above or below this range.